-Style Exam (10%)-This exam takes place roughly four weeks into the semester and covers the Writing Style chapters in the Sims' book.
+Style Exam (10%)-This exam takes place roughly four weeks into the semester and covers the Writing style in text.
 Students will have 100 minutes (two class periods) to complete the exam.
 The exam includes three sections:

 - Part I is worth 76 points, and includes eight sentences.
 Students choose six of the eight sentences to answer.
-Each answer includes - Identifying all of the problems with the sentence with the correct style terms. - Including the word or phrase that makes up the style problem in parenthesis next to the style term for the error. - A rewrite of the sentence that corrects all the errors from the original sentence without creating new errors. - This section is on the first part of the Exam, on Sept.
-23. - Part II is worth 20 points, and includes two paragraphs.
+Each answer includes - Identifying all of the problems with the sentence with the correct style terms. - Including the word or phrase that makes up the style problem in parenthesis next to the style term for the error. - A rewrite of the sentence correcting all the errors from the original sentence without creating new errors. - This section is on the first part of the Exam - Part II is worth 20 points, and includes two paragraphs.
 Students choose one of the two paragraphs to rewrite and correct all style errors.
-Students do not have to identify errors in this portion of the test; they only rewrite the paragraph.

-- Part III is worth 4 points.
+Students do not have to identify errors in this portion of the test; they only rewrite the paragraph. - Part III is worth 4 points.
 The grading is all or nothing for this section.
-Students must correctly name all eight "to be" verbs for this part. - o Parts II-III are on the Sept.
-25 exam date in class. - o In addition to the new information from the lectures for Writing Style, the instructor will also grade on grammar, spelling, and punctuation. - o NB: The Style Exam requires you to learn how to spot and how to avoid and how to revise texts for the style errors.
+Students must correctly name all eight "to be" verbs for this part.

+In addition to the new information from the lectures for Writing Style, the instructor will also grade on grammar, spelling, and punctuation.

+• NB: The Style Exam requires you to learn how to spot and how to avoid and how to revise texts for the style errors.
 The Style Exam will likely be your worst overall grade for the course, and if you do not study or prepare adequately, you will not do well.
 This exam has no "curve."

-Design Case Study (15%)-Students will design or redesign a brochure chosen by the instructor for MOW.
+Design Case Study (20%)-Students will design or redesign a brochure of their choosing.
 The final grade will be based on the written text and on design.
 Students will receive an assignment sheet and a detailed rubric.